LAKERFrank/YOLOv8-Edge-Quantization/trt_quant/README.md

   --imgsz 640 --device 0 --save
 ```

-Replace `test.jpg` with a video file to process a video.
-Add `--show` to display the output in a window while running.
+Replace `test.jpg` with a video file or a directory of images to process
+multiple frames.
+Add `--show` to display the output in a window while
+running.

 ## 6) Compare FP32(.pt) vs INT8(.engine)
 ```bash